Brent railway station

-Brent railway station was on the South Devon Railway, serving the village of South Brent on the southern edge of Dartmoor in Devon, England.
+Brent railway station was a stop on the South Devon Railway; it served the village of South Brent on the southern edge of Dartmoor in Devon, England.

+History

-The line through Brent opened on 5 May 1848 but the station was not ready to open until 15 June 1848.
+The line through Brent opened on 5 May 1848, but the station was not ready to open until 15 June 1848.

 The South Devon Railway was amalgamated with the Great Western Railway on 1 February 1876.
-On 19 December 1893 the station became a junction, with the opening of the branch to Kingsbridge.
+On 19 December 1893, the station became a junction with the opening of the Kingsbridge branch line.